-- Take Care of Your Health.
+2. Take Care of Your Health.
 If you take medication and your parent leaves it by your glass of orange juice every morning, it is time for you to take over the task.
 That means you need to find a method for remembering to take it and order refills.
 Apps such as MedCoach Medication reminder and Pillboxie send you reminders and can even alert your pharmacy when it is time for a refill.
+Medisafe is also a popular option that helps to take the stress and confusion out of managing complex prescriptions.
 An old-fashioned pillbox with days of the week or times of day can also be useful and is available at any drug store.
 Find your method and start using it this summer.

-- Schedule and Plan.
+3. Schedule and Plan.
 In college there won’t be a parent around in the morning to remind you about the appointments you have later that day.
 It is time to start scheduling your own appointments.
 Google calendar or iCal are great ways to track your appointments and you can set them to pop up a reminder.
-For tracking school assignments, and managing and planning study time you can use an iPhone app that integrates with a calendar such as istudiez Pro or ihomework.
+For tracking school assignments, and managing and planning study time you can use an iPhone app that integrates with a calendar such as istudiez Pro or ihomework 2.
 Electronic applications are not for everyone.
-Some people really need to see their entire week at a glance or are more organized if they can write on their calendar.
-If this sounds like you purchase and begin using a traditional day planner.
+Some people really need to see their entire week at a glance or are more organized if they can write on their paper calendar.
+If this sounds like you, purchase and begin using a traditional day planner.
 Read here for other helpful apps.

-- Do Your Laundry.
-If you mother has been doing your laundry for you throughout high school, this summer is the time to take over the task.
+5. Do Your Laundry.
+If your parent has been doing your laundry for you throughout high school, this summer is the time to take over the task.
 You don’t want to be walking around campus with a pink shirt because you didn’t realize you couldn’t mix “reds” with “whites.”
 Ask one of your parents for a laundry lesson.